miciek/influencer-stats/README.md

 ./profiler.sh -d 10 -f /tmp/flamegraph.svg <PID>
 ```

 Generated flamegraphs are stored in [flamegraphs](./flamegraphs) directory.
+Please view the flamegraphs as raw files in the browser, because only then they become interactive.

 ### Version 1 (DefaultLogger/InMemListState/AkkaHttpVideoClient/AkkaHttpServer)
 ```